 The illustrations in A Miracle at Bates Memorial are bright and cheerful.
 But they are also a little bit stretched or distorted.
 That seems an odd choice for the illustrator, Aranahaj Iqbal, to have made.
 And they don’t add anything to the story; they don’t tell you anything that isn’t in the words.
 But they are good enough.
 And Li-Li is adorable in her pink church dress and hair ribbons.

-14 picture books with disabled characters: There aren’t a lot of picture books featuring disabled characters.
+The best picture books with disabled characters: There aren’t a lot of picture books featuring disabled characters.
 This post lists some of the best.
-(I need to update it to include A Miracle at Bates Memorial!)

 Outside-the-box kids and the Sundays of the Paralytic: A guest post by Anastasia K. Bond, talking about what it feels like to be the mother of outside-the-box kids at church on Sunday morning.